-The Criminal Justice program offers a direct entry option into the full program for applicants who majored in Criminal Justice or Psychology at Stockton; other majors may be eligible with the permission of the Program Coordinator.
-Students who have withdrawn from the Criminal Justice dual-degree program are not eligible for direct entry if they withdrew from a graduate course or earned a grade of B or below in a graduate course.
+The Criminal Justice program offers a direct entry option into the full program for applicants who majored in Criminal Justice or Psychology at Stockton; other majors may be eligible with the permission of the Program Chair.
+Students who have withdrawn from the Criminal Justice dual degree program are not eligible for direct entry if they withdrew from a graduate course or earned a grade of B- or below in a graduate course.
 Current Stockton students and very recent graduates (within one year of application to the graduate program) may apply for direct entry if they meet the following criteria:

-- A cumulative GPA of 3.3 or higher; - Completion of the following prerequisites, with minimum grade requirements met: - CRIM 1100 with a C or better on the first attempt
+- A cumulative GPA of 3.3 or higher; - Completion of the following prerequisites, with minimum grade requirements met: - CRIM 1100 with a C or better on the first attempt; - CRIM 2141, PSYC 3242 or equivalent research class with a B or better on the first attempt of the class; - CRIM 2145, PSYC 2241, or equivalent statistics class with a B or better on the first attempt of the class; - A social science theories course with a grade or B or better on the first attempt of the class;

-- CRIM 2141, PSYC 3242 or equivalent research class with a B or better on the first attempt of the class; - CRIM 2145, PSYC 2241, or equivalent statistics class with a B or better on the first attempt of the class; - CRIM 36xx capstone course or PSYC 36xx senior seminar with a B or better on the first attempt of the class - Forensic Psychology Track students must also have completed PSYC 1100 with a C or better on the first attempt of the class.
+- CRIM 36xx capstone course or PSYC 36xx senior seminar with a B or better on the first attempt of the class. - Forensic Psychology Track students must also have completed PSYC 1100 with a C or better on the first attempt of the class. - Homeland Security Track students must also have completed CRIM 2216 / Homeland Security with a C or better.